Top 7 Med-Surg Nurse Interview Questions to Ask

 Medical-Surgical Nursing Interview Questions and Answers

-Hiring managers only get a few minutes with each candidate, which can make it challenging to ascertain a nurse’s abilities.
-Therefore, when planning interview questions for med-surg nurses, it’s important to ask about scenarios that reveal the clinician’;s behaviors, skills, and clinical experience.
+Hiring managers often get just an hour or less with each candidate, which can make it challenging to ascertain a nurse’s abilities.
+Therefore, when planning interview questions for med-surg nurses, it’s important to ask about scenarios that reveal the clinician’s behaviors, skills, and clinical experience.

 Start with a few introductory questions to set a casual tone, and then continue into more complex questions to validate their clinical competency and judgment.
-Here are some example interview questions to help you get started.
+Here are some example med-surg nurse interview questions to help you get started.
+Use the following evaluation form to help you keep track of top candidates.

 1. What excites you about being a med-surg nurse at our facility?